labradorsabrina/Chinook/README.md

-# Chinook
+# Chinook #
-MySQL Queries to Chinook.db
+Sandbox to practice queries on MySQL Workbench using the Chinook.db